botmasterai/botmaster/Readme.md

 ## More examples

-Checkout the examples folder for cool examples of how to use botmaster
+Checkout the examples folder for some examples of how to use botmaster

 ## License